openstad/openstad-headless/doc/getting-started.md

 docker-compose up --build
 ```

+### 3a.
+Tmp: automatic database initialisation may fail.

+If so: read [Initial data](http://localhost:50809/#initial-data) later in this file.

 ### 4. What to expect

 You now have four servers, running on localhost:31410, 31430, 31450 and 31470.
 These urls should work: